ntj1096/nontarget_fingerprinting/README.md

 # nontarget_fingerprinting
-Public repository of code used for negative-mode data in Joseph et al., 2025: "Discovery of Comprehensive Sets of Chemical Constituents as Markers of PFAS Sources through a Nontarget Screening and Machine Learning Approach"
+Public repository of select code used for negative-mode data in Joseph et al., 2025: "Discovery of Comprehensive Sets of Chemical Constituents as Markers of PFAS Sources through a Nontarget Screening and Machine Learning Approach"

+Code archive.
+Some code components were not included due to data loss during backup migration.

-This constituted a modified version of (https://github.com/EcoChem-OSU/Chemical-Fingerprinting).
+This constitutes a modified version of (https://github.com/EcoChem-OSU/Chemical-Fingerprinting).

 License
 -------